VirtualEstatePlanner/CRATE/README.md

 (_only works on macOS_)

-1. Own a macOS computer
+1. Own an intel macOS computer (or maybe a Hackintosh)
 2. Be very lazy
-3. Make sure the docker daemon is running
+3. Make sure your docker daemon is running
-4. Run `yarn dist:all` to make executables for all platforms and architectures in the `binaries` directory
+4. Run `yarn dist:all-working` to make executables for all platforms and architectures in the `binaries` directory
 5. Your mac will tell you when it's done

 [TOC](#table-of-contents 'Jump back to the Table of Contents')